 Proceeds of Contributions.
 The Trust Accounts of Donors contributing cash will be credited with units of participation in the applicable Trust equal to the amount of cash contributed divided by the net asset value (NAV) per unit of such Trust on the date the contribution is deemed effective.
 The Trust Accounts of Donors contributing acceptable securities will be credited with units of participation in the applicable Trust reflecting the net proceeds (gross proceeds less brokerage commissions and any other fees) received upon settlement of the sale of such securities by the Administrator, as determined by the Trustee in its sole discretion, divided by the NAV per unit of the applicable Trust on the date the sale proceeds are used to acquire Trust units.
-Donors contributing securities face the risk that the net proceeds received from the sale of the securities they contribute may be materially less than the value of the securities at time of contribution and/or the NAV per unit of the applicable Trust on the date the sale proceeds are used to acquire Trust units may be materially higher than on the date of contribution.
-While the Administrator will endeavor to sell contributed securities and use the proceeds to acquire Trust units as soon as practicable after the securities are received in good order and the Donor's completed Application or Additional Contribution Form, as the case may be, is processed, neither the timeliness of any sale transaction nor the number of Trust units that are acquired with the proceeds received can be guaranteed.
+Donors contributing securities face the risk that the net proceeds received from the sale of the securities they contribute may be materially less than the value of the securities at time of contribution and/or the NAV per unit of the applicable Trust on the date the sale proceeds are used to acquire Trust units and use the proceeds to acquire Trust units as soon as practicable after the securities are received in good order and the Donor's completed Application or Additional Contribution Form, as the case may be, is processed, neither the timeliness of any sale transaction nor the number of Trust units that are acquired with the proceeds received can be guaranteed.
 The initial value of a Donor's Trust Account may be higher or lower than the value of the Donor's contributed securities for purposes of calculating the Donor's federal income tax deduction.